TallKite/linnstrument-firmware/README.md

 DIM MODE

-Normally, tapping the Low Power button (Global Settings column 15) dims the display but also increases the latency.
-MicroLinn adds the option to long-press the Low Power button to dim the display without adding latency (in effect a crude brightness knob).
+Normally, Low Power mode (Global Settings column 15) dims the display but also increases the latency.
+You can optionally dim the display without adding latency.
+It's in effect a crude brightness knob.
+It's good for when all the pads are lit up, like condensed scales or certain microtonal displays.

+*Details: Tapping the Low Power pad now cycles through 3 options: off (unlit), dim-and-slow (dark blue) and dim-and-fast (light blue).
+When Update OS is on (serial mode), dim-and-slow is not allowed.*

+BLINKING MODE

+Like the SAME mode, BLNK shows you other occurences of the currently played note.
+But instead of changing color, the other occurences blink.
+It's good for multi-colored displays like custom light pattern #2 (the one marked as A#) or certain microtonal displays.

+*Details: In Per-split Settings, long-press the PLAYED color.
+The BLNK option appears right after CELL and SAME.
+Don't confuse BLNK for blinking with BLIN for blinders.*

+SAME/BLINK CARRY OVER

+If both splits are set to SAME or BLNK, playing in one split now shows matching notes in the other split too.

 LOCATOR CCs